RomanLotocki/RomanLotocki/README.md

 ## Hi there 👋

-I am a former museums :classical_building: and humanitarian 🚑 worker.
+I am a former museums and humanitarian worker.
-Currently growing developer 🌱 with a real and constant desire to progress in the infinite world of development 🌌
+Currently growing developer with a real desire to explore the infinite world of development
 <pre>

 </pre>
-### &#127760; Visit my project [Quiz with a Vue](https://quizwithavue.surge.sh/) and test your general culture
+### &#128214; Visit my project [Quiz with a Vue](https://quizwithavue.surge.sh/) and test your general culture
+### &#128640; Explore [Space Stuff](https://spacestuff.surge.sh/).
+An application that retrieves space data from various APIs.

 ### :clapper: Watch my presentation of the O'Dungeons BackEnd Application:
 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/rxbDbHNwjUE?t=2694)